Bernie Sanders on Economic Inequality

 This 2014 infographic shows the state of wealth distribution in the U.S.

 The chart above shows us just how strange our wealth distribution is.
 Wealth is someone’s combined assets: money, property, cars, stocks, etc. We see that the bottom 90 percent control less than one fourth of the wealth.
 The top 0.1 percent controls 21.5 percent, which is over one fifth.
 The amount controlled by the top 0.1 percent (the top one-tenth of one percent) is the largest it has been in over a century.
 Even higher than it was in the “Roaring Twenties”.

 But what about income?
 Is that more balanced?

 It isn’t quite as bad — but it’s still pretty bad.
 The following infographic shows the average income for the same groups of the U.S.:

-Fixing the Tax Code for Citizens, Corporations & Banks
+Fixing the Tax Code

-How would that tax policy work?
+How would Bernie’s tax policy work?

 - Progressive income taxes on the richest Americans.